-Therefore, the baptism of Christ is an outward washing of the body that is not merely a washing of purification as the Jews practiced, but is a request for forgiveness.28 It is not the performance of the candidate for baptism that purifies him but the blood of Christ, through faith.
+Therefore, the baptism of Christ is an outward washing of the body that is not a washing of purification as the Jews practiced in the First Century, but is a request for forgiveness.
+33

+It is not the performance of the candidate for baptism that purifies him but the blood of Christ, through faith.
 Nor do the waters of baptism have special properties that cause them to cleanse from sin.
 The cleansing from sin is through faith in Christ to those who are his disciples.